-Individualized Attention: By its nature, the development of artists is an intensive process that includes individualized development through small class sizes and one-on-one mentorship in specialized classrooms, laboratories, and studios.
-The College fosters an educational process that recognizes each student as an individual with unique creative and intellectual potential.
+Individualized Attention: The College fosters an educational process that recognizes each student as an individual with unique creative and intellectual potential.

 This plan utilizes Illinois State University’s strategic plan, Educating Illinois, as a guide in its form and content.
 It also draws upon the University’s Research, Scholarship and Creative Expression: A Strategic Research Plan and Master Plan 2010-2030: Looking to the Future.
 This plan is organized by major College goals, which are followed by strategies describing how to achieve each goal.
 Many strategies are accompanied by specific actions necessary to implement that strategy.

 The purpose of this plan is to provide the College of Fine Arts with guidance over the next five years.
 Although the plan is broad in its scope and specific in its actions, it is not intended to limit the creation, change, or the execution of plans that come about as a result of external events or new initiatives developed by the University or College faculty, staff, and students.
 In light of this, the goals, strategies, and actions contained in this plan will be annually reviewed for relevance and progress.